StudioSync-DevTechAi/DTA-StudioSync-MVP1/src/docs/FREELANCER_PORTFOLIO_IMPLEMENTATION_COMPLETE.md

 ## 🎉 **Implementation Summary**

-I have successfully implemented the freelancer-portfolio foreign key enhancement for your PhotoSyncWork application.
+I have successfully implemented the freelancer-portfolio foreign key enhancement for your StudioSyncWork application.
 Here's what has been completed:

 ## 📊 **Database Changes**